Modeling

 The output of a Random Forest model, like many classification models, is a probability ranging from 0 to 1.
 By setting a threshold that varies from 0 to 1 to perform the classification, one can observe the model’s behavior: at lower thresholds, the model may classify more instances as positive, potentially increasing both the number of true positives (thus increasing TPR) and the number of false positives (thus increasing FPR).
 As the threshold increases, the model becomes more stringent, possibly reducing both TPR and FPR.
 This variability highlights the trade-off between capturing as many positives as possible while minimizing the misclassification of negatives.

-A ROC curve, as displayed below, is a graphical representation of the TPR against the FPR across different thresholds.
-The curve is generated by plotting the TPR on the y-axis and the FPR on the x-axis, with each point on the curve representing a different threshold from 0 (left) to one (right).
+A ROC curve, as displayed below, is a graphical representation of the TPR (True Positive Rate) against the FPR (False Positive Rate) across different probability thresholds.
+The curve is generated by plotting the TPR on the y-axis and the FPR on the x-axis, with each point on the curve representing a different threshold from 0 (left) to 1 (right).
+In this application, the predicted testing points are also displayed on the curve to help users visualize thresholds applied to their data.

 “ROC Curve” panel displays the trade-off between TPR and FPR across different thresholds.